Biography and History of the London Lucumi Choir

 Gerardo De Armas: spent time with us teaching us Rumba and Palo Songs and features on our first and second CD.
 Gerardo has sung, toured and recorded with Legendary Groups such Irosso Oba and Yoruba Andabo and has been in London for ten years, performing Rumba wherever he goes.

 Marcos Yosvani Diaz Herrera, spent 8 months with the Choir as a mentor.
 He taught us song sequences, licked us into shape and kept our percussionists on their toes.
-His knowledge has been a precious gift.
 Known to all as Yosvani, he is better known for his work in Cuban top Rumba Group, Rumberos De Cuba.
 He is also an Akpwon ( Ceremonial Singer) In the Santeria Tradition and is the owner of two sets of Fundamento Bata Drums.

 The Choir is a Non Audition Community Choir and is run by a committee of members, The choir is reliant on the voluntary participation of the Director and it’s members.
-The Percussion section are top professional percussionists who have had a lot of experience in this field, and although they participate in rehearsals voluntarily they are booked as professionals for performances and workshops.
+The Percussion section are professionals who have had a lot of experience in this field, and although they participate in rehearsals voluntarily they are booked as professionals for performances and workshops.

 DANIELA ROSSELSON DE ARMAS: Founder member MD /lead vocals /arranger